-A third way to visually highlight formulas is to use conditional formatting.
-Excel 2013 includes a new formula called ISFORMULA(), which makes for a simple conditional formatting rule, but that won't work in older versions of Excel.
+A third way to visually highlight formulas is to use Conditional Formatting.
+Excel 2013 includes a new formula called ISFORMULA(), which makes for a very simple Conditional Formatting rule, but that won't work in older versions of Excel.

-Instead, we'll use a function called GET.CELL, which is part if the XLM Macro language that preceded VBA.
+Instead, we'll use a function called GET.CELL(), which is part of the XLM Macro language that preceded VBA.
 Unfortunately, GET.CELL can't be used directly in a worksheet.
 However, by using a named formula, we can work around this problem.

-The first argument, 48, tells GET.CELL to return TRUE if a cell contains a formula.
+The first argument—48—tells GET.CELL to return TRUE if a cell contains a formula.
 The second parameter is the INDIRECT function.
-In this case, "rc" means current row and column, and FALSE tells INDIRECT that we're using use R1C1 style references.
+In this case, "rc" means current row and column, and FALSE tells INDIRECT that we are using R1C1 style references instead of A1 style references.

-Now we can select the range we want to work with and create a new conditional formatting rule.
-We want to use a formula to control formatting, and the formula is simply our named formula, CellHasFormula
+Now we can select the range we want to work with and create a new Conditional Formatting rule.
+We want to use a formula to control formatting, and the formula we use is simply our named formula "CellHasFormula."

-Once we set the format, we'll see it applied to all cells that contain formulas.
-Because the highlighting is applied with conditional formatting, it's fully dynamic.
+Once we set the format, we'll see it applied to the cells that contain formulas.
+Because the highlighting is applied with Conditional Formatting, it's fully dynamic.
 If we add a new formula, we'll see it highlighted too.

-One advantage to using conditional formatting is that the actual formatting of cells is not affected.
+One advantage to using Conditional Formatting is that the actual formatting of the cells is not affected.
 To stop highlighting formulas, simply delete the rule.

-The next time you inherit a new workbook, try one of these 3 methods to quickly find all formulas.
+The next time you inherit a new workbook, try one of these 3 methods to quickly and easily find all formulas.